Lucror Analytics — Reference

 If something goes wrong, the API will return appropriate HTTP status codes:

-• 500 Internal Server Error: A more general server-side error.
+• 500 Internal Server Error: A general server-side error (including upstream auth-service failures on /data/authenticate/client).
 This will be logged with details if it occurs.

 Logging and Monitoring